DreymaR/BigBagKbdTrixPKL/Source/README.md

 		- Fixed: Earlier, if Win+v (Paste Clipboard) was pressed, the clipboard would often close again unless Win were released very fast.
 	- Seems all the `LCtrl+RAlt` sending around `AltGr` in `pkl_SendThis() `wasn't necessary?
 It has been removed.
 	- Added the `{Text}` mode (AHK v1.1.27+) to PowerStrings, and made it default.
 It's more reliable for special characters.
-	- Repeat key: Set any state mapping to `®®` to make that entry repeat the previous key.
-Good for avoiding same-finger bigrams.
 	- The `img_Positions` setting may define which help image positions are allowed.
 By default `TL,TM,TR,BL,BM,BR` (Top/Bottom + Left/Mid/Right).
 	- Made string matches case sensitive using StringCaseSense.
 Hope that didn't break anything...?
 	- Fixed: Win+Spc was broken in commit "Repeat and Compose keys" (506e5b).
 It sent a space instead.
 The error was in pkl_Send().
+	- Repeat key: Set any state mapping to `®®` to make that entry repeat the previous key.
+Good for avoiding same-finger bigrams.

-	- Compose/Completion key: Set any state mapping to `©<name>` to use it for composing up to four previously sent characters using specified tables.
+	- Compose/Completion key: Set any state mapping to `©<name>` to use it for composing up previously sent characters using specified tables.
 		- The ISO key's unshifted state has been set as a Compose key (`©Def`) by default, editable in `EPKL_Layouts_Default.ini` or the LayStack.
 		- Compose tables are kept in a specified file, by default `Files\_eD_Compose.ini`.
 Each named key has a list of tables to use.
 		- As a Compose key, this is like a post-hoc version of the famous Linux Compose method.
 It's a very powerful tool for producing new output!